calss0t/Solo-Project/README.md

 </p>

-# <div align="center"> Twin shot is a web application that helps you keep up to date with your favourite football teams and leagues. </div>
+# <div align="center"> Twin shot is a web application that helps you keep up to date with your favourite sports teams and leagues. </div>
 <br>
 <br>